 Emergency Stopping the Diesel Generator

-Running a diesel generator on board can be dangerous if not handled properly.
-For safety, it is essential to know when to turn off the generator in an emergency.
+Running a diesel generator on board can be dangerous if not handled correctly.
+Safety is paramount, and one crucial aspect is knowing precisely when and how to shut down the generator in an emergency.

 Abnormal/ Obnoxious Sound